 Signs Your Teen May Be Abusing Drugs

-The problem with identifying drug abuse among teenagers is that the common symptoms of drug abuse that most people are aware of are the norm for teen behavior.
+The problem with identifying drug abuse among teenagers is that the common symptoms of drug abuse that most people are aware of sometimes mimic "normal" teen behavior.
 Another problem is that this is something no parent really wants to see in their teen.
-Aside from the general moodiness and secretive nature of most teens, there are other symptoms you should keep a watchful eye out for in order to identify signs that your teen may, in fact, be abusing drugs.
+Aside from the general moodiness and secretive nature of most teens, there are other symptoms you should keep a watchful eye out for in order to identify signs that your teen may, in fact, be abusing drugs:

 How Should Parents Respond?

 Don't panic.
 Now is not the time for that.
 It's the time for taking action.
 The most important thing to remember once you discover that your teen is abusing drugs is that there is help available.
 There are support groups in many major cities to help parents cope with their teens, and they also educate parents on adolescent drug abuse and what you can do to help.

 And don't play the blame game.
 It's easy to point fingers and assign blame.
 It's even easier to accept the weight of the entire problem on your shoulders.
 Talk to your teen and listen to what he or she has to say about school, drugs and anything at all your teen wants to discuss.
 You need to do this even if what your teen is telling you is painful to hear.
 Not only does this let your teen know that you'll be there no matter what, but it also helps your teen feel a little less alone in the fight to overcome addiction.